Bobzero23/Bobzero23/README.md

 # 💫 About Me:
-Dedicated Computer Engineering graduate with five years of hands-on experience in web and software development.
+Dedicated Computer Engineering graduate with years of hands-on experience in web and software development.
 Completed four internships, gaining valuable real-world experience and proficiency in various web technologies.
 Passionate about learning new technologies and continuously enhancing technical skills.

 ## 🌐 Socials: